JustSift/ReSift/docs/tutorial/resift-rentals.md

 // AppBar.js
 import React from 'react';
 import { makeStyles } from '@material-ui/core/styles';
-// {makeStyles} allows you to make a block to add css styles, it can take in `theme` as an
+// {makeStyles} allows you to make a block to add css styles, it can take in `theme` as argument,
-// argument, which would allow you to access some pre-defined material-ui styles.
+// which would allow you to access some pre-defined material-ui styles.

 const useStyles = makeStyles(theme => ({
   // The convention is to name the makeStyles block `useStyles`.
 In useStyles,